P005 RECYCLE PLASTIC

 - Economic efficiency & energy requirements: The process requires energy (heating to high temperatures), so the costs and benefits must be carefully weighed up — when crude oil prices are very low, recovery is more difficult. www.watson.de/+2k-online.com+2

-- Still limited capacity: Although the plant is growing — the new plant currently processes up to 16,000 tonnes of plastic per year — this is only a step in the right direction, as the volume of plastic waste remains significantly higher globally.
+- Still limited capacity: Although the plant is growing — the new plant currently processes up to 16,000 tonnes of plastic per year — this is only a step in the right direction, as the volume of plastic waste remains significantly higher on a global scale.
 OMV+1

 - Not the same as a true circular economy: Even though the process enables recycling or reuse, plastic remains plastic, and the overall market for plastic production could be further stimulated.